-Awnings brandishing a food truck’s logo are becoming so common that we felt we would put this article together to help aspiring food truck owners (or existing truck owners who have yet to purchase one) in the design of their own.
+Awnings brandishing a food truck’s logo are becoming so common that we felt we would put this article together to help aspiring food truck owners (or existing truck owners who have yet to purchase one) in the design of their own food truck awning.
 Like the street signs that you’ve seen countless times whose names you can’t recall when asked for directions, food truck awnings can blend into the landscape until they are no longer noticeable.

 Bright red, hot pink, sunny yellow, the number of colors to choose from goes on and on.
 Yet, even with bright color schemes, these mobile advertisements can seem to disappear over time.
 They lose their luster and after time, don’t seem to perform out as intended.
 Awnings are supposed to eye-catching, they’re supposed to make people walking, cycling, or driving by take notice.

 But how can you get the right fit for your mobile food business?
 What colors, designs and fonts work best for food truck awnings?
 While certainly not the most exciting advertising medium, these fixtures are necessary, if used to tie into the branding of your truck.

 Developing Food Truck Awning Designs That Work

 Awnings have been recorded to be used in ancient Egypt and Syria.
 Remarkably, these fixtures have changed little since that time.
 In the year 50 B.C, a Roman poet wrote about them as part of the grandeur of the city.
 These fixtures have been a part of storefront commerce since their inception and came to prominence during the early 19th century and were fabricated of simple materials.

 Originally developed as a demarcation for businesses and restaurants with personality, these structures can provide shelter from sun and rain for customers walking up to your food truck’s service window.
 Over time, these fixtures became more colorful and durable.
 The color was to attract customers and the durability to ensure safe passage in and out of an establishment.